 4. Think you chose the wrong course?

 When we have the option of choosing a degree, it’s at such a young age that we can end up making the wrong choice.
 Or it might be that along the lines of studying, we realise it isn’t what we expected.
-But don’t worry, you’ve still got plenty of time to think about taking another degree or even a postgraduate degree – in some cases you don’t even have to have taken a particular degree to do a certain postgraduate degree.
+But don’t worry, you’ve still got plenty of time to think about taking another degree or even a postgraduate degree – in some cases you don’t even have to have taken a particular degree to do a different postgraduate degree.

 5. Start saving

 Now’s the time to start saving.
 We know this might be hard, especially with the thought of paying your loan back, but it can be done!
-Open up a graduate current account (these usually offer benefits such as interest-free overdrafts for a few years), and a savings account (that offer interest on the amount you save).
+Open up a graduate current account (these usually offer benefits such as interest-free overdrafts for a few years), and a savings account (which offer interest on the amount you save).

-6. Don’t stress about repaying your loan
+6. Don’t stress out about repaying your loan

 7. Contact graduate employers